 - Do you claim credits such as the child tax credit?

-- Did you itemize deductions in 2017?
+- Did you itemize deductions on your 2020 taxes?

 - Do you have a high income and historically complex tax returns?

-- Did you have a large tax refund or large tax bill in 2017?
+- Did you have a large tax refund or large tax bill in 2020?